 He has also appeared much of the national press including Daily Mail, Metro, Evening Standard, The Times, The Sun, The Telegraph with his year in Richmond Park collection.
 He also appeared in the November edition of the national geographic and is a National Geographic exclusive artist.
-The vast majority of these photos are available for commercial use through my agent Nat Geo Creative.
-If not please contact me directly here:

 Follow me on Facebook

-I currently am using the brilliant Canon EOS 5D Mark III Camera.
+I currently am using the brilliant Canon EOS 5D Mark IV Camera.
 This has a newly redesigned autofocus system as well as a faster shutter speed.
 So now as well as brilliant low light capabilities and quality it has the tools for proper wildlife photography.